-The Hubsan4 protocol supports up to 7 channels, and only supports auto-binding.
+The Hubsan4 protocol supports up to 13 channels, regular format only supports auto-binding.
 The fixed ID can be used, but does not prevent auto-binding during power-on.
 The 1 st 4 channels represent Aileron, Elevator, Throttle, and Rudder.
 Additional channels control the quadracopter special functions: